-- 6) Surface coatings to the walls in the communal areas appear to be Class 0 rated. - 7) The building has sufficient passive controls that provide effective compartmentation in order to support a Stay Put Policy Therefore residents are advised to remain in their flat unless the fire directly affects them. - 8) The means of escape are protected to prevent the spread of fire and smoke with a combination of nominal composite type entrance doors.
+- 6) Surface coatings to the walls in the communal areas appear to be Class 0 rated. - 7) The building has sufficient passive controls that provide effective compartmentation in order to support a Stay Put Policy Therefore residents are advised to remain in their flat unless the fire directly affects them. - 8) The means of escape are protected to prevent the spread of fire and smoke with nominal type composite type entrance doors.